Wholesale Real Estate Contract: Template & FREE PDF Download

 An Option Contract gives a buyer the right, but not the obligation, to put the property in escrow and close on it according to the terms of a referenced Purchase and Sale Agreement.

-The option period is the window of time that the buyer has the right of exercising their option of engaging in the sales transaction.
+The option period is the window of time that the buyer has the right to exercise their option of engaging in the sales transaction.
 Once the option period expires, they may not be able to exercise this option.

 An option fee is a non-refundable money paid to the property owner at the time of contract signing to give the buyer the right to exercise the option within a designated period.